nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The EntryLog will be initialized and contains no entry.
+The `EntryLog` will be initialized and contains no entry.

 Step 2.
-The user executes `/add Lunch at McDonalds -category Food -price 19.9` command to add an entry to the task list.
-The addT command calls Model#addTask(), causing the task to be added to the task list.
+The user executes `/add Lunch at McDonalds -category Food -price 19.9` command to add an `Entry` to the `EntryLog`.

-_***Note.*** The add command will fail its execution if its format is incorrect, and no entry will be added to the entry log.
+_***Note.*** The command will fail its execution if its format is incorrect, and no `Entry` will be added to the `Entrylog`.
 An error message will be displayed informing the user._

+Step 3.
+The command will be resolved by `Parser`, which would create an `AddCommmand` object.

+Step 4.
+The `AddCommand` constructor creates and returns an `Entry` object containing the description, price and category to be added.

+Step 5.
+When `execute()` method is called, a `Request` object is created.

+Step 6.
+From there, the `Request` is ready to be handled, which will add the new `Entry` to the `EntryLog`.

+Step7.
+A success message is after the new `Entry`

 The following activity diagram summarizes what happens when a user executes an add command:

 ![AddCommandActivityDiagram](./static/AddCommandActivityDiagram.png)

+## Delete Command
+The delete entry mechanism is facilitated by `EntryLog`.

+Every instance of DeleteCommand is created with an Entry instance.

 ## Product scope